 Milk River Canoe Trip Video

-Have you paddled the Milk River?
+Have you paddled the Milk River in Southern Alberta?
 How was your experience?
-Did I miss anything in this canoe guide?
-Let me know in the comments below.
+Let me know in the comments below!

 • Save